Defiancegames/PAC_Reporting_App/README.md

 Extract the PAC Metrics folder
 Run PAC Metrics.exe

-In the app there is a button to download the emis report template which will need importing to your practies systems, running and the results exported.
+In the app there is a button to download the emis report template which will need importing to your practies systems and running.

+When you export them select the following options
+- Export Format: HTML
+- Exclude report headers
+- Override hidden patients where possible

 Those exported results can then be added as practices in the app.